 Effects of local heat and cold treatment on surface and articular temperature of arthritic knees

-Two articles on PainSci cite Oosterveld 1994: 1.
+Two pages on PainSci cite Oosterveld 1994: 1.
 The Complete Guide to Patellofemoral Pain Syndrome 2.
 Icing, Heating & Tissue Temperature

 PainSci commentary on Oosterveld 1994: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.

-One of two similar experiments (Oosterveld 1992 and Oosterveld 1994) testing heating and cooling methods on knees, with or without arthritis.
-This test measured the effect of ice chips, ligno-paraffin (hot wax), nitrogen-cold air, and placebo short wave diathermy on 39 arthritic knees.
+The second of two similar experiments (Oosterveld 1992 and Oosterveld 1994) testing heating and cooling methods on knees, with or without arthritis.
+This one measured the effect of ice chips, ligno-paraffin (hot wax), nitrogen-cold air, and placebo short wave diathermy on 39 arthritic knees.

 All methods changed the temperature inside healthy knees, by as much as several degrees.
 Cooling had a greater impact than heating, with temperatures inside the joint dropping as much as 6.4˚C with ice chips (similar but different from the 1992 experiment).
 Hot wax increased intrarticular temperature by 1.7˚C in this experiment (compared to 3.5˚C in the 1992 test).